-Antamina has entered into long-term copper and zinc concentrate off-take agreements with major smelting and refining companies which cover the majority of the mine's production of copper and zinc concentrates.
-The price of copper and zinc concentrate under these long-term sales agreements is based on LME prices during quotational periods determined with reference to the time of delivery, with treatment and refining charges negotiated with reference to current world market terms.
-The remaining copper and zinc concentrate is sold to affiliates of the Antamina shareholders on comparable terms.
-The current off-take agreements will expire at the end of 2013 and will be replaced with long-term off-take agreements with affiliates of the Antamina shareholders on market terms.
+Antamina had entered into long-term copper and zinc concentrate off-take agreements with major smelting and refining companies which covered the majority of the mine's production of copper and zinc concentrates.
+These agreements expired at the end of 2013.
+Antamina has entered into long-term off-take agreements with affiliates of the Antamina shareholders on market terms.
 Molybdenum concentrates are sold to third party refiners on market terms.

-In Peru, a new mining tax regime became effective October 1, 2011.
-The new regime includes a special mining tax, a modified mining royalty and a special mining burden.
-CMA is operating under a tax stability agreement and is exempt from the special mining tax and the modified mining royalty until 2016.
-In the interim, CMA will be subject to the special mining burden which applies to its operating margin based on a progressive sliding scale ranging from 4% to 13.12%.
+In Peru, the mining tax regime includes the Special Mining Tax, the Modified Mining Royalty and the Special Mining Contribution.
+CMA is operating under a tax stability agreement and is exempt from the Special Mining Tax and the Modified Mining Royalty until 2016.
+In the interim, CMA will be subject to the Special Mining Contribution which applies to its operating margin based on a progressive sliding scale ranging from 4% to 13.12%.
 CMA is also subject to Peruvian income tax.